 Equality, Diversity and Discrimination Awareness

 Prejudices give rise to discrimination because the judgments we make are flawed and false, leading us to favour others simply because they appear to match a more positive stereotype in our minds.
-And it isn’t just individuals who can fall into this trap and make wrong or discriminatory judgments.
+We are also prone to making unfair judgments of others without being aware of it.
+The is known as unconscious bias.
+It isn’t just individuals who can fall into this trap and make wrong or discriminatory judgments.
 The problem can afflict whole organisations giving rise to institutional discrimination.
 The knowledge provided in this course will help with the implement of an effective “Equality and Diversity” policy.
 For management and staff it:

 - Gives a deeper understanding of the Equality Act, 2010, and its implications on how companies conduct business